 After modest beginnings, Chicago flourished in the 1830s as a transportation hub.
 With the exception of a massive fire that destroyed most of the city and took many lives, it grew continuously to its peak population in 1950.
 Chicago became home to many European immigrants, site of the world’s first skyscraper and the nation’s rail centre.

 See Chicago’s celebrated architecture with a river cruise and get a top-down view from 94th-floor bar 360 Chicago.
 Take to the Wabash Art Corridor for street art and the Art Institute of Chicago for finer artworks.
 Visit starchitect Frank Lloyd Wright’s self-designed home.
 Eat anywhere on the spectrum from deep-dish pizza to Michelin star fare and crawl the hidden downtown speakeasies.
-For my favourite things to do in the Windy City – see Creative Corners – What to do in Chicago.
+For my favourite things to do in the Windy City – see this Chicago post.